 Mongolian Lamb Recipe

-Preparing Jiaozi is a Chinese New Year tradition in many northern Chinese homes.
+Preparing gyozas is a Chinese New Year tradition in many northern Chinese homes.
 Chinese dumplings can be boiled or pan-fried.
-The dumplings in this recipe are made with a savory pork filling, seasoned with Asian sesame oil and white pepper.
+The gyozas in this recipe are made with a savory pork filling, seasoned with Asian sesame oil and white pepper.

 Hua Juan (Flower Rolls) Recipe